mickfuzz/phd4/_posts/2021-12-19-3M-framework.md

 - game design patterns to help navigation - missions_
 - maps -
 - drama process as a reflective frame
  -->

 ## Intro  / Abstract

 In this chapter I outline a case study and model for game making to do x, y an z

-From my own research with families making games together, I share a learning design incorporate some of the techniques explored in this chapter.
+I identify tensions emerging from the exploratory stages of my PhD study on families making games together.

+I share a learning design incorporate that seeks to help resolve and explore these tensions in detail.
+While I share initial findings in response, the research is still in progress.
+As such, this early reporting of results seeks to put into focus, and explore in details tensions in the particular context of family making, use of game making as a creative medium and the affordances and limits of particular toolsets.

-Summary of key points I want to make - navigation - motivation - design patterns and authenticity.
+Summary of key points I want to make;
+- navigation
+- motivation
+- design patterns and authenticity.

 ### Context Background (Change from just UK)